uncharted-distil/distil-auto-ml/README.md

 >   $ cd distil-auto-ml
 > ```
 >
-> - To avoid package collision it is recommended to create a [virtual environment](https://python.readthedocs.io/en/stable/library/venv.html)
+> - To avoid package collision it is recommended to create a [virtual environment](https://pypi.org/project/virtualenv/)
 > - If virtualenv is not installed.
 Install virtualenv now.
 >
 > ```console
 >   $ python3 -m pip install virtualenv
 > ```
 >
+> - Create the environment
+>
 > ```console
->   $ python3 -m venv /env
+>   $ virtualenv env
 > ```
 >
 > - Activate the environment